389ds/389ds.github.io/docs/389ds/howto/howto-ds-admin-migration.md

 For same platform migration, the database files can just be copied to their new location e.g. from /opt/fedora-ds/slapd-instance/db to /var/lib/fedora-ds/slapd-instance/db, unless the user has placed the index files and/or transaction logs in a non-default location (for performance, for example), in which case they will be left in place.
 Same with changelog db files, they will just be copied to their new location.
 The Berkeley DB code will automatically convert the db 4.2 index files to later versions if needed.

-For cross platform migration, the source databases will first have to be converted to LDIF using db2ldif, then copied to the target machine, and an ldif2db performed.
+For cross platform migration, the source databases will first have to be converted to LDIF using `dsctl <instance> db2ldif`, then copied to the target machine, and an ldif2db performed.
 There is no such procedure for changelog db data or other replication state information, so all of the replicas will have to be reinitialized once they are all migrated.

 Admin Server
 ------------